NiclasHaderer/AsyncSpotify/EXAMPLES.md

 ## Getting started

 If you want to start connecting to the spotify api you have to create a new instance of one of the AuthorizationCodeFlows.
-Currently onle the `AuthorizationCodeFlow` and `ClientCredentialsFlow` are supported.
+Currently, only the `AuthorizationCodeFlow` and `ClientCredentialsFlow` are supported.
 These AuthorizationCodeFlow hold all sorts of configurations.

 ```python
 from async_spotify.authentification.authorization_flows import AuthorizationCodeFlow